Career Profile: Psychiatrist

 Why Is Psychiatry a Job of Tomorrow?

 Ensuring their mental health is at its best helps individuals remain productive and positive members of society.
 As the world population increases, the demand for psychiatrists to help them do so will heighten.
-Employment opportunities for psychiatrists are expected to grow by 2016 at a faster rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
+Employment opportunities for psychiatrists are expected to grow at a faster rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
 The average annual salary for psychiatrists is $154,050.

 What Does a Psychiatrist Do?